Funeral Services & Information

 Where to Start

 It’s amazing how much difference one call can make.
 First, we’ll answer any questions you may have.
 Then we’ll make a plan together about how to proceed from this point.
-This will include organising things such as setting a time and place to meet with you and those to be involved in making the funeral arrangements and organising the transfer from the place where the death has occurred.
+This will include setting a time and place to meet with you and those to be involved in making funeral arrangements, as well as organising the transfer from the place where the death has occurred.

 Step 2: Contact the next of kin and family